shir0areed/seq_view/README.md

  - user-defined class with `operator[]` and `size()`
  - C-style array
  - pointer to the first element and the number of elements

+It also works with separate compilation because its size is constant.

 ## Essential commands
   - for conan 1.X